Living with Cancer

 To experience being with your cancer in your life in a different way.

 Your prognosis and situation are unique.
-Respecting this, Mindfulness allows you to begin to experience a new perspective in your day to day life.
-As the 8 weeks unfold, what can sometimes seem fixed or incessant can begin to become fluid, more open and new possibilities may emerge.
+As the 8-week course unfolds, what can sometimes seem fixed or incessant can begin to become fluid, more open and new possibilities may emerge.
 It can build a compassionate way to ‘be with’ the difficult, the challenging and expose the moments of joy in day to day life.

 An 8-week Mindfulness programme designed and refined by a cancer patient.